Update 19 March 2015

-Thank you to everyone who’s helped test the 6.6 beta.
+Thank you to everyone helping to test the 6.6 beta.
 I’ve just uploaded beta 3, which includes many bug-fixes relative to betas 1 and 2.
 (Users of the previous beta will be automatically notified of the update.)

 Barring any surprises, this will be the last beta for version 6.6.